 - Meditation: 10 minutes – I take just 10 minutes to focus on my body and breathing.
 This step did not come naturally to me but has helped me massively with migraines (that I have less frequently now).

 - Motivational reading: 10 minutes – I have a few apps that I use for motivational reading or listening.
-I love audiobooks for this and use them almost every day, see above how you can download and try audiobooks for free.
+I love audiobooks for this and use them almost every day.

 - Breakfast: 6.00 am – I’m a coffee person, normally, I will have 4 to 6 cups a day.
 While I drink my quiet coffee, I read the news and check my personal messages.